-Following is the example which re-define PS2 with a customized prompt −
+The example given below re-defines PS2 with a customized prompt −

 $ PS2="secondary prompt->" $ echo "this is a secondary prompt->test" this is a test $

 Following is the partial list of important environment variables.
-These variables would be set and accessed as mentioned above −
+These variables are set and accessed as mentioned below −

 Following is the sample example showing few environment variables −

 $ echo $HOME /root ]$ echo $DISPLAY $ echo $TERM xterm $ echo $PATH /usr/local/bin:/bin:/usr/bin:/home/amrood/bin:/usr/local/bin $